In This Article

 - PE/RA of Record sign-off: The Architect of Record and Engineer of Record each sign off on their respective DOB jobs confirming that the work was constructed in accordance with the approved plans

-- TCO/CO application: Owner or owner's representative applies to DOB for TCO or CO through NYC DOB NOW
+- TCO/CO application: The filing PE/RA or authorized closeout representative coordinates the TCO or CO application through NYC DOB NOW on the owner's behalf

 - BEST Squad inspection: For new construction and major alterations, DOB BEST Squad conducts a comprehensive on-site inspection before issuing the CO